Friday, March 30, 2012

 World of Warcraft

 In some ways, an old standby of mine.
-I first started playing it in college when two of my room mate started playing.
+I first started playing it in college when two of my roommates started playing.
 I've been hooked on and off ever since.
 Overall, probably not one of my favorite games, but the social aspect of the game can make it very addicting.
 One thing that appeals to me about the game is that there seems to be a near endless supply of things to do.
 Always more quests to do, places to explore, dungeons to delve, or achievements to reach for.
 In my experience, it can be either a fun experience with friends or a mindless time sink.
 Most of the time, the game can be very 'ho-hum' or regular.
 It's the moments when things get mixed up that make the game more exciting.
 Some of the later game content can be a lot of fun, but typically requires a team of 10 or 25 players to experience.

 Finding a spiritual insight for this game is a bit of a stretch.
 I guess the concept of each person having a set role to perform can be seen.
 Each character excels at a certain niche in the game.
 Another could be the concept of being able to be flexible and performing your best for the good of the team (a lot of the later game content requires teamwork).
 Another insight I could see is that there is always work to do or improvements that can be made in my life.